purtuga/SPWidgets/documentation/SPWidgets.md

 SPWidgets is a jQuery plugin that provides SharePoint Widgets that can be used for creating customized User Interfaces (UI) on the SharePoint platform using Client Side scripting (javascript).

+For the latest information on this plugin, see the [project page on GIT](http://purtuga.github.com/SPWidgets/).

 Dependencies
 ------------